WikiTeq/mw-jobqueue-service/README.md

 # Mediawiki Job Queue Service

-The tools automates configuration of MediaWiki runJobs.php maitnenace script runs as a system service on CentOS and Ubuntu OS.
+The tool automates configuration of MediaWiki runJobs.php maitnenace script runs as a system service on CentOS and Ubuntu OS.

 The script setups the following:

-* Creates universal /usr/local/bin/mwjobrunner to execute runJobs.php
+* Creates universal `/usr/local/bin/mwjobrunner` to execute runJobs.php
-* Creates /etc/systemd/system/mw-jobqueue-<WIKI_ID>.service for each wiki
+* Creates `/etc/systemd/system/mw-jobqueue-<WIKI_ID>.service` for each wiki
-* Stores logs at /var/log/mediawiki/mwjobrunner.<WIKI_ID>.log
+* Stores logs at `/var/log/mediawiki/mwjobrunner.<WIKI_ID>.log`
-* Creates /usr/local/bin/rotatelogs-compress.sh helper script to rotate logs
+* Creates `/usr/local/bin/rotatelogs-compress.sh` helper script to rotate logs

 It's safe to run this script multiple times, once per each wiki you want the service to be created for.